nosqlbench/nosqlbench-docs/site/content/reference/core_activity_parameters.md

 - _dynamic_: no

 Usually, you don't want to provide a setting for stride, but it is still important to understand what it does.
-Within nosqlbench, each time a thread needs to allocate a set of cycles to operate on, it takes a contiguous range of values from a shared atomic value.
-Thus, the stride is the unit of micro-batching within nosqlbench.
+Within NoSQLBench, each time a thread needs to allocate a set of cycles to operate on, it takes a contiguous range of values from a shared atomic value.
+Thus, the stride is the unit of micro-batching within NoSQLBench.
 It also means that you can use stride to optimize a workload by setting the value higher than the default.
 For example if you are running a single-statement workload at a very high rate, it doesn't make sense for threads to allocate one op at a